-Prior to the Merger, the members of the Restoration Robotics compensation committee were Jeffrey Bird, M.D., Frederic Moll, M.D.
-(Chair), and Shelley Thunen.
-The Restoration Robotics compensation committee did not meet during the 2019 fiscal year.
+During the 2020 fiscal year, the compensation committee met four times.
 The current members of our compensation committee are Fritz LaPorte, Louise Lacchin and Anthony Natale, M.D.
-Mr. LaPorte serves as the chairman of the compensation committee.
+Mr. LaPorte serves as the Chair of the compensation committee.
 Each of the members of our compensation committee is independent under the applicable rules and regulations of Nasdaq, is a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act and is an "outside director" as that term is defined in Section 162(m) of the U.S. Internal Revenue Code of 1986, as amended, or Section 162(m).
-Since the Merger, our compensation committee did not meet during the 2019 fiscal year.
 The compensation committee operates under a written charter that satisfies the applicable standards of the SEC and Nasdaq rules.
 A copy of the compensation committee charter is available to security holders on the Company's website at http://ir.venusconcept.com.